 A mobile-first website for a buzzworthy sneaker

 Why are some sneakers more expensive than others?
 To better understand consumer’s love for sneakers, Zeeman created two similar shoes: Hybrid Z, a limited edition shoe priced at 200 euros, and Basic Z, which costs 12.99 euros.
-To build the hype, Dept created a website which captured the essence of Zeeman but also conveys the story behind each shoe.
+To build the hype, DEPT® created a website that captured the essence of Zeeman but also conveys the story behind each shoe.
 The brand discovered that it’s not about the shoe itself, but actually building the hype which elevates the sticker price.

 More than just a sneaker

 Zeeman is an international chain which carries quality clothes for the whole family at the lowest possible price.
 The Dutch retailer decided to produce two similar pairs of sneakers which only differed in their design and price tag to find out why some sneakers are so much more expensive than others.
-Persuade, Zeeman’s creative agency, approached Dept to design a website that would tell the story behind both pairs of shoes and build the excitement.
+Persuade, Zeeman’s creative agency, approached DEPT® to design a website that would tell the story behind both pairs of shoes and build the excitement.